-- 13 The government cancelled the court challenges program in order to save \$5.6 million a year.
-It was under the court challenges program that CUPE successfully argued for equal rights for same-sex partners with regards to employer-sponsored pension plans and pension benefits. - 14 \$5 million was chopped from Status of Women Canada and funding to organizations whose mandate includes advocacy is severely restricted. - 15 Literacy organizations and programs had their funding cut by \$17.7 million in 2006-2007 and a further \$11.9 million in 2007-2008 affecting many thousands of Canadians with low literacy levels, and negatively impacting productivity and prosperity. - The Kelowna Accord was cancelled along with its funding commitment to close the gap between Canada's Aboriginal population and the rest of Canada on housing, water, education, health and economic development. - 17 Child care agreements worth \$1.2 billion with the provinces were cancelled.
+The government cancelled the court challenges program in order to save \$5.6 million a year.
+It was under the court challenges program that CUPE successfully argued for equal rights for same-sex partners with regards to employer-sponsored pension plans and pension benefits.

+\$5 million was chopped from Status of Women Canada and funding to organizations such as the Feminists Alliance For International Action (FAFIA), the National Association for Women and the Law (NAWL), the Canadian Research Institute for the Advancement of Womem (CRIAW), and the Child Care Advocacy Association of Canada (CCAAC) whose mandates include advocacy, is severely restricted.

+Literacy organizations and programs had their funding cut by \$17.7 million in 2006-2007 and a further \$11.9 million in 2007-2008 affecting many thousands of Canadians with low literacy levels, and negatively impacting productivity and prosperity.

+The Kelowna Accord was cancelled along with its funding commitment to close the gap between Canada's Aboriginal population and the rest of Canada on housing, water, education, health and economic development.

+Child care agreements worth \$1.2 billion with the provinces were cancelled.
 These agreements would have provided badly needed funding for child care.
-Instead, there is a crisis in child care as the Conservatives' funding formula does not create any new child care spaces. - 18 The federal government continues to get a failing grade by not providing adequate funding to post-secondary institutions and for student assistance. - 19 Provincial governments continue to push the boundaries of public health care by condoning for-profit private clinics, and by permitting a two-tier health care system to expand under their jurisdictions.
+Instead, there is a crisis in child care as the Conservatives' funding formula does not create any new child care spaces.

+The federal government continues to get a failing grade by not providing adequate funding to post-secondary institutions and for student assistance forcing post-secondary institutions to look to corporatization and privatization for solutions.
+International students who pay Canadian taxes are not eligible for public health care in Canada and must purchase private insurance.
+Youth are being burdened with unnecessary debt.

+Provincial governments continue to push the boundaries of public health care by condoning for-profit private clinics, and by permitting a two-tier health care system to expand under their jurisdictions.
 The federal Conservative government has turned a blind eye to these efforts, no longer enforcing the Canada Health Act which is designed to protect public medicare.
 The Canadian Medical Association is now headed by Dr. Brian Day, a known proponent of privatization.

-- 20 The "Chaoulli" Supreme Court award set the stage for further privatization of medicare and for the government to ignore the protections of the Canada Health Act. - 21 The Harper government continues a new push for "deep integration" (called the Security and Prosperity Partnership) of the Canadian economy with the U.S. which has emerged in the form of bilateral relationships and agreements between Canadian provinces and U.S. states in the formation of Atlantica, and the Pacific Northwest Economic Region. - 22 Provincial governments, led by Alberta and B.C., are attempting to harmonize legislation and regulations downwards through the Trade, Investment and Labour Mobility Agreement (TILMA). - 23 The Conservative government has sided with the United States in the recent G8 talks by agreeing to an environmental plan for global reductions in the greenhouse gases which does not include precise targets or timelines.
-This continues the Conservatives' shoddy record on the environment under the Kyoto Agreement. - 24 The federal Conservatives appear poised to abandon social programs by reducing federal funding and transferring tax room to the provinces opening the doors for further privatization. - 25 Governments are increasingly eroding the bargaining power of workers through legislation and regulation such that employers are acting with seeming impunity by bargaining in bad faith with little respect for the hard won rights of workers.
+The "Chaoulli" Supreme Court award set the stage for further privatization of medicare and for the government to ignore the protections of the Canada Health Act.

+The Harper government continues a new push for "deep integration" (called the Security and Prosperity Partnership) of the Canadian economy with the U.S. which has emerged in the form of bilateral relationships and agreements between Canadian provinces and U.S. states in the formation of Atlantica, and the Pacific Northwest Economic Region.

+Provincial governments, led by Alberta and B.C., are attempting to harmonize legislation and regulations downwards through the Trade, Investment and Labour Mobility Agreement (TILMA).

+The Conservative government has sided with the United States in the recent G8 talks by agreeing to an environmental plan for global reductions in the greenhouse gases which does not include precise targets or timelines.
+This continues the Conservatives' shoddy record on the environment under the Kyoto Agreement.

+The federal Conservatives appear poised to abandon social programs by reducing federal funding and transferring tax room to the provinces opening the doors for further privatization.

+Governments are increasingly eroding the bargaining power of workers through legislation and regulation such that employers are acting with seeming impunity by bargaining in bad faith with little respect for the hard won rights of workers.

-Proposed Program for 2007 - 2009
+Proposed Program for 2007-2009